Megan Weigel , Nurse Practitioner

 Comprehensive MS Care is the gold standard.
-Check out this Can Do article about comprehensive care and how to assemble your team.
 In short, MS care is comprehensive when it is delivered by a coordinated team of MS experts who ensure that all aspects of your care, including diagnosis, disease, symptom and relapse management, rehabilitation, and emotional support are available to you.
 This may occur in one location or in several, coordinated locations.

 Unfortunately, this kind of care tends to be primarily available in urban areas.
 People with MS living in more rural areas usually have to build their own teams.
 In addition, not all providers accept all types of insurance.